tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/measurement_tool.rst

 ==============

-To add a device connected by USB, just plug the USB cable in the *IoT Box*, and the device should appear in your Odoo database.
+To add a device connected by USB, just plug the USB cable in the *IoT Box*, and the device should appear in your CoquiAPPs database.

 .. image:: measurement_tool/measurement_tool_01.png
    :align: center